A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \subsection{Mere Exposure Effect}

 According to the mere exposure effect, repeated exposure to an object results in an increased preference (liking, affect) for that object.
 When a concrete stimulus is repeatedly exposed, the preference for that stimulus increases logarithmically as a function of the number of exposures \citep{bornstein1989exposure}.
-The size of the mere exposure effect also depends on whether the stimulus the subject is exposed to is exactly the same as in prior exposure or only similar to it \citep{monahan2000subliminal}---the same stimuli are associated with larger mere exposure effect.
-The mere exposure effect is another consequence of increased fluency of processing associated with repeated exposure (cf.\ Section~\ref{ss:reiteration}) \citep{winkielman2003hedonic}.
-While the reitaration effect referred to the use of processing fluency in judgment of truth, the mere exposure effect relates to the positive feeling that is associated with fluent processing.
+The size of the mere exposure effect also depends on whether the stimulus the subject is exposed to is exactly the same as in prior exposure or only similar to it \citep{monahan2000subliminal}---the same stimuli are associated with a larger mere exposure effect.